3 osc, the Command Line Tool #

 - Show Configured Platforms/Build Targets

-platforms [project]- Show Possible Build Targets for Your Project
+oscplatforms [project]- Show Possible Build Targets for Your Project

-repos- Show Metadata
+oscrepos- Show Metadata

-meta prjconf [project]- Edit Meta Information
+oscmeta prj [project]oscmeta pkg [project] [package]oscmeta user [username]oscmeta prjconf [project]- Edit Meta Information

 Create new package/project if it does not exist.
 It will open an editor with the raw XML metadata.
 To avoid need to edit XML, you can use the web UI instead.